aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-text-manipulation/create-bulleted-list/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Create Bulleted List OneNote - Aspose.Note
+# Create a Bulleted List in OneNote using Aspose.Note for Java

 ## Introduction
 If you need to **create bulleted list OneNote** programmatically, Aspose.Note for Java gives you a clean, fluent API that handles all the OneNote internals for you.
 In this tutorial we’ll walk through the exact steps to set bullet points in Java, add them to an outline, and finally **save OneNote document as PDF**.
 By the end you’ll have a ready‑to‑use snippet that you can drop into any Java project.